luna/luna-book/introduction.md

 #### Principle violation

 Violation of any of these principles always leads to a sub-optimal solution.
 Let's consider the graphic design again.
 Is using Photoshop always better than writing HTML, Sass and JavaScript code?
 Arguably.
 These solutions violate the first and the second principle respectively.
-Photoshop provides a WYSIWYG digital canvas with predefined, hardly extendable set of tools.
+Photoshop provides a WYSIWYG digital canvas with a limited set of predefined, hardly extendable tools.
 HTML, Sass and JavaScript, on the other hand, provide a text interface and thus alienate the user from its real creation, but do not set a tight restriction on the expressiveness.
 Let's consider two use cases:

 * A website design.
 There are five, evenly arranged items in the menu bar.
 If you want to add a new item and change the color palette of the website, all you have to do is to modify a single line in HTML and a color variable in Sass.
 No matter how complex the website is, every element will update automatically.
 Doing the same in Photoshop requires several orders of magnitude more time – create a new menu item, use an alignment tool to arrange the elements, manually change the colors and probably re-apply some transformations and filters in more complex website areas.